spencerckhuang/FitnessCheck/README.md

 # FitnessCheck
 Welcome to my FitnessCheck personal project!
-This is my first attempt at developing a mobile app.
-Through development, I aim to develop my JavaScript, React, and general software development skills.
+This is my first attempt at developing a full-stack mobile app.
+Through development, I aim to develop my ReactJS, Django REST framework, and general software development skills.

 Fitness tracker apps are not a new phenomena, but I decided to keep the aim of my app simple as to not overwhelm myself while learning JS/React.
 The purpose of this app is to allow users to keep precise records of the exercises they perform in the gym,